-Counseling Degrees & Licenses in Washington, DC
+Washington, DC Counseling Degrees & Licenses

 In Washington, DC, the DC Health Regulation and Licensing Administration‘s Board of Professional Counseling regulates professional counseling practice.
 Educational requirements to become a licensed counselor in Washington, DC include the completion of a master’s degree or higher from an accredited institution of higher education which was (at the time of the degree) recognized by the Secretary of the United States Department of Education, the Council on Postsecondary Accreditation (which existed until 1993), or its successor, which is currently the Council on Higher Education Accreditation (CHEA).

 DC also has a Marriage and Family Counseling licensing board.
-The board requires completing a minimum 60-credit master’s degree program in marriage and family therapy.
+The board requires a minimum 60-credit master’s degree program in marriage and family therapy.

 CACREP-approved counseling programs require students to take a minimum of 60 semester-credit-hours (or 90 quarter-credit-hours) of coursework.
 Those who wish to pursue a counseling degree and license in Washington, DC will no doubt find their expertise in demand, as the population grows and challenges are continuously placed on everyone’s mental health.
 Read on for accredited counseling degree programs in Washington, DC.